stevedonovan/gentle-intro/modules.md

 ```
 Before people start chanting 'Cargo!
 Cargo!' let me justify this lower-level look at building Rust.
 I'm a great believer in 'Know Thy Toolchain', and this will reduce the amount of new magic you need
 to learn when we look at managing projects with Cargo.
+Modules are basic language features and can be
+used outside Cargo projects.

 It's time to understand why Rust binaries are so large: